 They are like any other text editors visually but converts the text files into HTML documents behind the scene.
 So, users can now simply type in texts, and the editor will take care of making it web-ready.
 Markdown editors have been used for over a decade now, but they’re starting to achieve mainstream limelight for these last couple of years.
 Stay with us throughout the rest of this guide to find out the top 20 markdown editors for Linux.

-Arguably the best markdown editor for Linux, Typora packages every convenient feature you’d want in an every day markdown editor.
+Arguably the best markdown editor for Linux, Typora packages every convenient feature you’d want in an everyday editor.
 As the developers advertise it, it’s one of the best markup editor built on top of minimal design philosophies.
 It’s a classic take on markdown editors with simplistic yet highly versatile feature sets.

 2. Visual Studio Code